erikerlandson/erikerlandson.github.com/source/_posts/2016-03-26-computing-simplex-vertex-locations-from-pairwise-vertex-distances.markdown

 ![figure 2](http://mathurl.com/jtm7dpq.png)

 The squared terms for the coordinates of the new vertex (k+1) are inconvenient, however I can get rid of them by subtracting pairs of equations above.
 For example, if I subtract equation 1 from the remaining k-1 equations (2 through k), these squared terms disappear, leaving me with the following system of k-1 equations, which we can see is linear in the 1st k-1 coordinates of the new vertex.
-Therefore, I know I'll be able to solve for those coordintates.
+Therefore, I know I'll be able to solve for those coordinates.
 I can solve for the remaining kth coordinate by plugging it into the first distance equation:

 ![figure 3](http://mathurl.com/haovm32.png)